-Fort Atkinson Middle School's Parent Advisory Council is made up of parent/guardians, school staff, and administration.
+Fort Atkinson Middle School's Parent Advisory Council is made up of parents/guardians, school staff, and administration.
 The group meets five times per year.
 Specific meeting times will be posted in the fall, and throughout the year.
-Please contact Mr. Christiansen or Dr. Abbott with questions regarding this group.
+Please contact Mr. Wolf or Mrs. Statz with questions regarding this group.